RyanFrantz/Request-Tracker-Reports/README.md

 It's entirely up to the user to determine where these scripts live.
 Out of personal convention, I store them under /usr/local/bin/.

 NOTE: rtBatchReports.sh calls various scripts from /usr/local/bin.
-Modfiy accordingly.
+Modify accordingly.